Project-Liquid/control-panel-electron/README.md

 ### Miscellaneous issues

 This project uses platform-specific dependencies, so some things (like running from WSL) are buggy.
 In these cases, try installing platform-specific dependencies (e.g., `@esbuild/linux_x64`).
-For further support, contact nathan.abebe@yale.edu.
+If you have a mac, go into `package.json` and delete the dependencies associated with linux; npm should install all mac-required packages itself on `npm install`.
+Should be similar with windows.